unclexo/filestorage/README.md

 # filestorage
-A light-weight flat file storage designed for storing array data to keys.
+A blazing fast and light-weight flat-file storage designed for storing array data to keys.

 ## Sample Array Data